rmsk2/F256_Mandelbrot/README.md

 Some additional info about the screenshot depicted above.
 The values used were Real part: `-02.000000`, Imaginary part `01.250000`, zoom level 0 and iteration depth 80.
 These are the standard values which define the well known picture of the Mandelbrot set.
 The pink square in the upper left corner is the cursor, which is not part of the picture.
-Unfortunately the program does not run in the emulator.
-In order to create the screenshot I loaded the precalculated image data in the emulator's RAM beginning at address $10000 and issued the command ` bitmap on`.
-After that I took a screenshot of the emulator's window.
 Here another screenshot.

 ![](/thunderstorm.png?raw=true "Example picture at iteration depth 128")